 The forms, guidance notes and information on fees are available on the Public Access website:

-If you are an applicant or a third party, you should always contact us in the first instance if you have any queries, concerns or cause for complaint preferably in the form of a letter with proof of delivery.
+If you are an applicant or a third party, you should always contact customer services in the first instance if you have any queries, concerns or cause for complaint preferably in the form of a letter with proof of delivery.

-If you are not satisfied with the outcome and are located in the UK, Citizens Advice Consumer Service will give you advice.
+If you are not satisfied with the outcome and are located in the UK, Citizens Advice Consumer Service (external link) will give you advice.

-If you are from outside the UK, please contact the UK European Consumer Centre.
+If you are from outside the UK, please contact the UK European Consumer Centre (external link).

 There are no trade associations associated with a car boot authorisation.